What Can You Do with a Degree in Human Services?

 Home health aides provide a helping hand to those with physical, mental, and chronic disabilities.
 Typically working with a senior-age demographic, they assist in daily activities like taking medication, finding transportation, maintaining community engagements, and even keeping a client’s house stocked and tidy.

 While some home health aides may only need an associate’s degree or vocational training, a bachelor’s in human services can help them provide a wider range of care and community connection.
-Competency exams may be required, depending upon the specific demographic serviced, but state licensure is not necessary.
+Competency exams may be required, depending upon the specific demographic served, but state licensure is not necessary.
 The Home Care Association of America (HCAOA) provides informational resources and networking opportunities for aspiring and working home health aides.

 Become a Marriage and Family Therapist

-Marriage and family therapists (MFT) help keep families together and thriving.
-By creating a safe and objective environment, these therapists use both group and individualized sessions to coach families through better methods of communication, reconciliation of emotional conflict, and improvement of overall relationship dynamics.
+Marriage and family therapists (MFT) help keep relationships together and thriving.
+By creating a safe and objective environment, these therapists use both group and individualized sessions to coach families and couples through better methods of communication, reconciliation of emotional conflict, and improvement of overall relationship dynamics.
 In the course of their work, marriage and family therapists can help reduce domestic violence, child abuse, juvenile delinquency, and divorce rates—while also contributing to the creation of happy homes and healthy relationships.

 Marriage and family therapists will need an undergraduate human services degree as well as a master’s or doctoral degree in psychology, social work, counseling, or a related field to practice.
-Marriage and family therapists must be licensed in order to practice in every state licensure.
+Marriage and family therapists must be licensed in the state where they provide services.
 The requirements vary by state so candidates should contact their local board to ensure they have the necessary qualifications.
 The American Association for Marriage and Family Therapy (AAMFT) maintains a list of all MFT licensing boards.